 Few topics have been as thoroughly examined as the false link between autism and vaccines.
 The origin of this myth in the anti-vaccine debate is an unethical medical doctor who altered medical records and subsequently lost his medical license.
 Even though his false claims have now been disproven dozens of times in studies involving as many as 1.2 million children, the harm has already been done.
 The myth of a link between autism and vaccines is one of the most persistent in the anti-vaccine community, promoted by alternative medicine providers like chiropractors and acupuncturists, celebrities and even presidential candidates like Jill Stein and Marianne Williamson.

-The consequence of the anti-vaccine movement is that valuable resources continue to be spent readdressing this myth, when they could be much better spent understanding autism and building spaces and communities where autistic people are accepted.
+The consequence of the anti-vaccine movement is that valuable resources continue to be spent readdressing this myth, when they would be much better spent understanding autism and building spaces and communities where autistic people are accepted.
 The vaccine/autism myth leads to the false and harmful notion that autistic children are “damaged” or that they could have been “spared” or “cured.”
 The same anti-vaccine individuals who promote the idea that vaccine injuries can be detoxed or purged also promote harmful autism “remedies.”

 Vaccination: It’s Not About You